-Times are changing, and electric vehicles (EVs) are becoming more sought-after for people searching for their next car.
+Times are changing, and electric vehicles (EVs) are gaining popularity among car buyers.
 For many, this automotive changing of the guard is a bittersweet affair.
 However, if you go into your EV search armed with some of the basic lingo and knowledge necessary to pick a good electric vehicle, you might end up with an EV you really like, like a Nissan LEAF or Mini Electric Hardtop.
 Here are some of the basics of electric cars and EV terms you should know, like kWh and DC charging.

 How many types of electric cars are there?

 If you’re considering an electric car, you might need to assess what kind of EV best suits your lifestyle.
 Currently, automakers produce Battery Electric Vehicles (BEVs), Hybrid Electric Vehicles (HEVs), Plug-in Hybrid Electric Vehicles (PHEVs), and Fuel Cell Electric Vehicles (FCEVs).
 BEVs are what most people think of when they imagine a contemporary EV, like a Tesla Model 3.
 Those vehicles employ battery-stored electricity to drive motors without the assistance of an internal combustion engine (ICE).

 HEVs and PHEVs use a hybrid ICE application to bridge the gap between a BEV and a conventional ICE vehicle.
 However, many PHEVs can typically drive with EV-only propulsion, while HEVs operate using a more conventional application.
 The Department of Transportation says that an HEV uses an inseparable combination of ICE and electricity to be fuel efficient.
 Finally, the EV term “FCEV” refers to a vehicle using electrochemical processes to convert hydrogen and drive electric motors.

 Do electric cars use a lot of electricity?